downfa11/cursus/docs/core/storage/segment-management.md

 ## Purpose and Scope

-This document explains how log segments are created, rotated, and managed in the go-broker disk persistence system.
+This document explains how log segments are created, rotated, and managed in the cursus disk persistence system.

 A segment is a physical file on disk that stores messages for a specific topic-partition pair.
 Segments are rotated (rolled over to a new file) when they reach 1MB in size, enabling efficient parallel I/O, simplified cleanup operations, and bounded resource usage.